wp-plugins/attachments/readme.txt

 4. Once assets have been attached, you can customize the title, caption, and order

 == Changelog ==

+= 1.5.3 =
+* Added Polish translation, courtesy of Wiktor Maj
+* Added Posts and Pages to Settings
+* Added new setting to natively 'Attach' Attachments via $post->post_parent

 = 1.5.2 =
 * Added Swedish translation, courtesy of Sebastian Johansson